2xs/smews_test/README.markdown

    listing its name in an `useapps` file in the test suite folder.
 One application per line.

-3. A test suite can be designed *only* for given targets.
+3. A test suite may be designed *only* for given targets.
 To do so, list the targets in the `target` file, again one target per line.

-4. A test suite can be designed for all targets *except* some.
+4. A test suite may be designed for all targets *except* some.
 To do so, list the targets to exclude in the `notarget` file, one target per line.
 Warning, this is combined with the previous file.
 Thus, if a target is listed in the `notarget` file, it will *not* be tested, even if it is present in the `target` file.

 5. By default, suites are tested for every possible combination of disable options.
-You can force an option to be disable or to be activated using `disable` and `nodisable` file.
+You may force an option to be disabled or to be activated using `disable` and `nodisable` file.
 For example, if we suppose that the options that can be disabled in smews are `comet` and `post`, by default, the test suite will be run for each of the following build (the `disable=...` thing is